RedbackThomson/ack-community/docs/design/proposals/adoption/resource-adoption.md

 apiVersion: apigateway.services.k8s.aws/v1alpha1
 kind: AdoptedResource
 metadata:
     name: adopted-api-gateway
 spec:
+    kubernetes:
         apiVersion: apigateway.services.k8s.aws/v1alpha1
         kind: Api
-   identifier:
+    aws:
         id: 123456789012
 ```

 ### Custom Resource Validation Webhook

 In order to minimise the chance of user’s facing unexpected behaviours, a validating webhook will validate any adopted resource changes prior to submission to the ACK resource managers.
-The webhook will primarily reject the following error cases:
+The webhook will primarily **reject** the following error cases:

 1. The provided target `GroupVersionKind` does not exist within the cluster
 2. The target resource would override an existing resource